Adika-Junior/alx-airbnb-database/database-script-0x02/README.md

 ## Test Queries

-The README includes example queries to verify the loaded data:
+Example queries to verify the loaded data:

 ```sql
 -- Find all properties for a host